nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets-filters.md

 Server name: coffee-76c7c85bbd-cf8nz
 ```

 When processing a single request, the rate limiting configuration has no noticeable effect.
-Now lets try to exceed the
+Try to exceed the
-set rate limit by using a simple script to send multiple requests.
+set rate limit with a script that sends multiple requests.

 ```shell
 for i in `seq 1 10`; do curl --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/coffee; done
 ```

-You should see some successful responses from the coffee Pod, however you should see multiple responses like the following:
+You should see some successful responses from the coffee Pod, however there should be multiple `503` responses such as:

 ```text
 Request ID: 890c17df930ef1ef573feed3c6e81290